westfish/deepeyes-my/verl/models/mcore/readme.md

-# veRL Megatron-Core Models
+# verl Megatron-Core Models
-The earlier versions of veRL use `Megatron-LM` 0.4 and workaround huggingface model classes.
+The earlier versions of verl use `Megatron-LM` 0.4 and workaround huggingface model classes.
 To better use the latest features and speedup of modern Megatron, we are migrating to `Megatron-Core`(mcore), and use the recommended `GPTModel` class for all language models.
 With mcore `GPTModel`, we can use the latest features like `context parallel`, `expert parallel`, `dist_checkpointing`, etc. and we can update mcore with little effort in the future for new features.

 The migration has been successful with the help of the mcore team and the community.
 What we have done is:
 1. update `Megatron` version to `0.11.0`
 2. migrate `LlamaForCausalLM` and `Qwen2ForCausalLM` to mcore `GPTModel`
 3. support sequence packing/thd format.
 4. support `tensor parallel`, `pipeline parallel`, `sequence parallel`, `virtual pipeline parallel`, `context parallel`.
-5. support the mcore `dist_checkpointing` feature and a basic offline weighs conversion scipt from huggingface to mcore `dist_checkpointing` format.
+5. support the mcore `dist_checkpointing` feature and a basic offline weighs conversion script from huggingface to mcore `dist_checkpointing` format.

 We are working on the following features:
 - support `Qwen2MoeForCausalLM`
+- support `MixtralForCausalLM`
 - support `DeepseekV3ForCausalLM`
 - support `expert parallel`

 Features we invite the community to contribute:
-- better scipts for offline weights conversion from huggingface to mcore `dist_checkpointing` format.
+- better scripts for offline weights conversion from huggingface to mcore `dist_checkpointing` format.
     - conversion of large models with multiple GPUs
     - conversion of large models with single GPU
 - refactor the `megatron_checkpoint_manager.py` by `dist_checkpointing` format.